 That's one of the things I love about SwimRun - the flexibility to do a lot of things the way YOU want.

-A SwimRun tow rope is also sometimes called a pull cord.
+A SwimRun tow rope is also sometimes called a pull cord or elastic cord.
 It is MOSTLY used during the swimming stages.
 In most teams, one team member will be a stronger swimmer than the other, while in the running stages they will be more equal.
 SO a tow rope is a great way of helping teams stay together, AND help the slower swimmer of the team.

 A SwimRun tow rope is a length of elasticated cord, usually about 2 meters, with a metal karabiner at each end.
 The karabiner has a spring-loaded side clip that can be quickly attached and detached from reinforced loops on the wetsuits.
 The karabiners should be big enough to handle easily with cold hands!